tanelpoder/catbench/README.md

 ## Installation Steps

+25000 cat/dog images are included in this repository.
+If you want to download aircraft images too, use the `wget` command below.
 I have tested this on RHEL9 and Ubuntu 24.04 so far:

 ```
 git clone https://github.com/tanelpoder/catbench